-Legacy 197 Well, 98 Production and DMP Production data export formats from the former Petroleum Information (PI) and Dwights Energydata are no longer supported.
-They are still available in our data products, but will be removed should they break.
-Likewise, they will not be included in any new applications being developed.
+Legacy 197 Well, 98 Production and DMP Production data export formats from the former Petroleum Information (PI) and Dwights Energy data are no longer supported.
+They are no longer available in any of our data delivery products.

 The American Petroleum Institute (API) Subcommittee on Well Data Retrieval Systems was formed in 1962 to develop a standard method for nationwide well identification for use in computerized well data systems.
 They created the API well number, a unique, permanent, numeric identifier assigned for identification of a well (i.e. hole in the ground) which is drilled for the purpose of finding or producing oil and/or gas or providing related services.

 The subcommittee's recommendations were first published in 1966 as Appendix A, API Bulletin D12, Well Data Glossary.
 In 1968 it became the API Bulletin D12A, The API Well Number and Standard State and County Codes.
 Several revisions have been made, the latest being published in 1985.
 In 1995, the subcommittee drafted a new API numbering scheme that allowed for better identification of wells with sidetracks and recompletions.
 However, the Subcommittee on Well Data Retrieval was disbanded before these recommendations were officially published.